Atlantic Physical Therapy

 Frank Dickson – Court Appointed Special Advocate (CASA)

 DUTIES: Court Appointed Special Advocates (CASA’s) are trained to advocate for children in the child welfare system.
 A CASA develops a relationship with the child he/she advocates for and closely follows the child’s case to ensure the child receives needed services.
 The ultimate goal is seeing the child placed in a safe, permanent home.

-*While Pam’s background and experiences are exceptional, they are not necessary to become a CASA.
+*While Frank’s credentials are exceptional, they are not necessary to become a CASA or help a child achieve a brighter future.
 WYFCS’ CASA is currently accepting applications for new volunteers.
 Please contact Angie Manos, firstname.lastname@example.org, or Brigitte Southworth, email@example.com, if you might be interested!

 On Wednesday, December 6, WYFCS received two grants that will expand access to mental healthcare in the region.
 The Maryland Community Health Resources Commission and the The Harry and Jeanette Weinberg Foundation, Inc. contributed $125,000 each to support service expansion at WYFCS.
 The grants will enable WYFCS to hire two clinicians to provide mental health services.
 Our agency can’t thank these two phenomenal organizations enough for their support!

 WYFCS is recruiting volunteers for Court Appointed Special Advocates (CASA).
 A CASA volunteer, is a court-appointed, trained, and committed adult who represents and advocates for a child’s best interest in the child protection system.
 By becoming a CASA volunteer, you can help keep abused and neglected children safe, giving them a chance at finding happiness.
 If interested, please contact Brigitte Southworth at 410-641-4598.